MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Region-Intersect-Methods.md

 ---
-Description: 'This topic lists the Intersect methods of the Region class.
-For a complete list of methods for the Region class, see Region Methods.' ms.assetid: '4e50180f-8d53-4033-a619-a98890c6cb37'
+Description: This topic lists the Intersect methods of the Region class.
+For a complete list of methods for the Region class, see Region Methods. ms.assetid: 4e50180f-8d53-4033-a619-a98890c6cb37
-title: 'Region.Intersect methods'
+title: Region.Intersect methods
+ms.date: 07/02/2019
 ---

 # Region.Intersect methods